CloudPets IoT Toys Leaked and Ransomed, Exposing Kids' Voice Messages

 While I agree with you, I think it's unfair to always put the blame on the programmer.
 In many companies that I worked for I remember seeing things that looked like this, I talked with my managers about fixing it, and they said "it is lower priority".

 Re: Strict liability for writing code?
-It's coming (Score:2, Informative)
+It's coming (Score:5, Informative)

 Turns out it doesn't.